dyne/slangroom/README.md

 ***
 ## 🎮 Quick start

-After having install the core plugin along with the other plugins that you need (here wew continuer with all the plugins) you can create a
+After having installed the core plugin along with the other plugins that you need (here wew continuer with all the plugins) you can use it in your code in the following way:

 ```ts
 import { Slangroom } from '@slangroom/core';